Home Resolution Design Logo A white variation of the Resolution Design Logo All-black version of Resolution Design Logo.

 Client Materials, means any materials provided by the Client to Resolution.

-Client Software, means all software, the Intellectual Property Rights in which are owned by the Client, or licensed to the Client by a Third Party (other than for the purposes of or pursuant to the Services) which are required to be used by Resolution for the purposes of or pursuant to the Services.
+Client Software, means all software, the Intellectual Property Rights which are owned by the Client, or licensed to the Client by a Third Party (other than for the purposes of or pursuant to the Services) which are required to be used by Resolution for the purposes of or pursuant to the Services.

 Conditions, means these terms and conditions as amended from time to time in accordance with clause 11.8.

-Contract, means the contract between Resolution and the Client comprising of the Estimate (and its entire contents) and these Conditions for the supply of Services in accordance with these Conditions and the Estimate and the signing of the Estimate shall be deemed to be unconditional acceptance by the Client of these Conditions and the Estimate.
+Contract, means the contract between Resolution and the Client comprising the Estimate (and its entire contents) and these Conditions for the supply of Services in accordance with these Conditions and the Estimate and the signing of the Estimate shall be deemed to be unconditional acceptance by the Client of these Conditions and the Estimate.

 Contract Commencement Date means the date set out in the Estimate.